aykevl/dtsync/dtdiff/README.markdown

 permissions field may be added, making it `type/modtime/permissions/size` and `type/modtime/permissions`.
 The `type` field is an `f` for regular files or `d` for directores.
-Other types are added as appropriate. `modtime` is encoded in the RFC3339 format with nanoseconds and no timezone.
-Then follows the `revision` with an index in the knowledge list (0 means this replica) and a generation where this file was last changed (where the fingerprint last changed).
+Other types are added as appropriate. `modtime` is encoded in the RFC3339 format with nanoseconds and no timezone

+The `revision` column has two values: the replica index (1-indexed in the Knowledge header, 0 means this replica) and the generation number.
+With each change, the revision and generation number are set to that of the current replica.

+The `hash` column contains the [`blake2b`](https://blake2.net/) hash of the file.
+The hash may be left out, and is not shown here.

+The `options` column (which is not shown here either) contains key-value pairs in the format `key=value,key2=value2`.
+An example of an option is indicating a file is removed (`removed` key with RFC3339 timestamp when it disappeared) but still keeping the status around in case it appears again (e.g. when a volume is re-mounted or a file moved back).